 There are two types of beekeepers: those who jump right into beekeeping and figure a way to make it work and the 2nd type; those who are more cautious about the hobby, and want to learn everything they can before taking the leap.

-Regardless of which category you fall in, at Harvest Lane Honey are committed to bringing you the most information possible so you can make an educated decision that is right for you. and helping you either make a decision or bring our a new idea for you to try in your hive.
+Regardless of which category you fall in, at Harvest Lane Honey we are committed to bringing you the most information possible so you can make an educated decision that is right for you.

 Following are some of the most commonly asked questions for those wanting to start beekeeping.